by Rustic Escentuals

 Step 1: Melt 9 oz Ultra Clear melt and pour soap in a microwave in 30 – second bursts until melted.
 Do not burn or boil, this will result in a poor quality rubbery soap.
 If there are any small chunks of soap left, stir slowly; the heat of the soap will melt these small chunks.

 Step 2: Add 6 drops of Melon Red Gel Colorant to the melted soap base and stir slowly.

 Step 3: Using a disposable pipette add 5 ml of soap scent.
-For this soap tutorial, we chose Cucumber Melon fragrance oil.
+For this soap tutorial, we chose Watermelon Sorbet fragrance oil.
 Stir in slowly until fully incorporated.
 Always stir the soap base slowly to avoid forming bubbles in the soap.

 Step 4: Set the silicone soap mold on an even surface.